radargun/radargun/docs/getting_started/using_the_scripts.md

 * UNIX or UNIX-like environment to run
     * Tested on Fedora and RHEL Linux

-* SSH with passphraseless keys installed such that the master node can connect to slaves transparently
+* SSH with passphraseless keys installed such that the main node can connect to workers transparently
     * Java, Maven and git installed and on the user's path on all of the nodes

 **Important**

-* the scripts that start master/slaves must be run from the distribution directory (i.e. one level up from `bin`).
+* the scripts that start main/workers must be run from the distribution directory (i.e. one level up from `bin`).
 This is because the resulting processes will look up classed from `plugin` directory, and they depend on the relative location of it.
 * for all the scripts, when run `-h` argument will print a help message.

-### slave.sh
+### worker.sh

-Designed to be run for each slave on local or remote machine, to start up the local slave process.
-Slaves need to be aware of the IP[:port] of the master.
-Master must be running before starting a slave.
+Designed to be run for each worker on local or remote machine, to start up the local worker process.
+Workers need to be aware of the IP[:port] of the main.
+Main must be running before starting a worker.

-### master.sh
+### main.sh

-Designed to be run on the master node, in order to start the master
+Designed to be run on the main node, in order to start the main

 ### dist.sh

-Starts the master and then it starts all the slaves.
-For starting the master it relies on `master.sh`, for slaves it relies on `slave.sh`.
-In order to be able to start the slaves, it ssh on slaves's machine and runs `slave.sh` there.
-Addresses of slaves can be specified in `environment.sh`.
+Starts the main and then it starts all the workers.
+For starting the main it relies on `main.sh`, for workers it relies on `worker.sh`.
+In order to be able to start the workers, it ssh on workers's machine and runs `worker.sh` there.
+Addresses of workers can be specified in `environment.sh`.

 #### Using the dist.sh script on a single machine (Fedora 22)